 Common treatments for CCCA include topical and injected corticosteroids, minoxidil, oral antibiotics, metformin and red light.
 In end-stage cases, some patients require a hair transplant.

-Because CCCA primarily affects black women, choosing a board-certified dermatologist like Dr. Dina Strachan, who is experienced in treating hair loss in African Americans, is essential.
-If you have begun to notice the symptoms of CCCA, please call our New York City office at 212-627-1004 to schedule a one-on-one consultation and learn how Dr. Strachan can help restore your comfort and confidence.
+Because CCCA primarily affects black women, choosing a dermatologist specializing in hair loss like Dr. Dina Strachan, who is experienced in treating hair loss in African Americans, is essential.
+If you have begun to notice the symptoms of CCCA, please call our New York City office at 212-627-1004 to schedule a one-on-one consultation and learn how hair loss expert Dr. Strachan can help restore your comfort and confidence.